LiWen780/TotoyeVN-engine/README.md

 	k) scene.addSaving(savedElement)

-		This .addSaving method can used to set a specific data taken from the scene.getSaving() method to the current scene the user is using.
+		This .addSaving method can used to set a specific set of data return by the scene.getSaving() method to the current scene the user is using.
 		An example of the codes might be: var saved = scene.getSaving("mycode");
 				scene.addSaving(saved[4]); /* Load the fifth saved scene.*/